John Maus: Label signing

 In 2003, Rosenberg signed to Animal Collective's Paw Tracks, and over the next few years, some of his early, self-released CD-Rs were widely distributed for the first time.
 Maus had also self-released CD-Rs of his work, which he submitted to several labels, including Paw Tracks and Kill Rock Stars, but was rejected.
 Both Maus and Rosenberg backed Animal Collective's Panda Bear for his solo tour of Europe, where Maus served as keyboardist.
 (Note: After he showed Lennox Guillaume de Machaut's "Rose, Lis, Printemps, Verdure", Lennox went on to sample the piece for "I'm Not" on Person Pitch (2007).)
 Sometimes Maus was also the opening act for these shows.
 Eventually, after a performance in London, he encountered agents from Upset the Rhythm, who agreed to distribute his music.
 Although Maus' first two official albums Songs (2006) and Love Is Real (2007) generally drew negative reviews upon release, he gradually built a cult following.

-After Love Is Real, Maus was awarded a scholarship to study political philosophy at the University of Hawaii, where he had a day job as a lecturer.
+After Love Is Real, Maus was awarded a scholarship to study political philosophy at the University of Hawaiʻi, where he had a day job as a lecturer.
 In the evenings, he continued working on music from his office.
 In 2009, Maus relocated from Hawaii to a secluded cabin in Minnesota, where he struggled to write material for a third album.
 He said that he eventually gave up, and instead began "doing lots of chemistry projects and chromatography experiments.
 I set myself on fire a few times heating inflammable solvents."
 Meanwhile, he continued his studies at the European Graduate School in Saas Fee, Switzerland and earned his master's degree.
 He did not live in Switzerland, "but would go out there in the summers.
 It's like that Black Mountain thing that they did over here years ago, where they bring out all of the heavy hitters and you can study with them yourself."